eclipse-xpanse/xpanse/website/docs/intro.md

 ### What you'll need

-To actually create the service, you have to submit the service descriptor to **Open Serrvices Cloud orchestrator**.
+To actually create the service, you have to submit the service descriptor to **Open Services Cloud orchestrator**.

 You can:
 - install the orchestrator locally on your machine to test your service.
 This approach is mostly use for testing as some fundamental services can be mocked.